What is heart transplant surgery?

 Cardiac rehabilitation

-Cardiac rehab is a personalised program of exercise, education and counselling to help you recover from heart disease.
+Cardiac rehab is a personalized program of exercise, education and counselling to help you recover from heart disease.
 Rehab will help you regain your strength and reduce your risk of having other problems in the future.
 Talk to your doctor about rehab.

 Lifestyle changes can help